-Medical and health care facilities, such as hospitals, clinics, outpatient care centers and specialized care centers, are continuously evolving high-tech working environments that operate under specified rules and regulations, shared with hundreds of workers and thousands of patients daily.
-New remote learning solutions for medical training and health care communication are in high demand when equipment, regulations and recommendations need to be updated regularly -- and often in multiple languages.
+Medical and health care facilities, such as hospitals, clinics, outpatient care centers, and specialized care centers, are continuously evolving high-tech working environments that operate under specified rules and regulations shared with hundreds of workers and thousands of patients daily.
+New remote learning solutions for medical training and health care communication are in high demand when equipment, regulations and recommendations need to be updated regularly — and often times in multiple languages.

-Can medical students learn to operate medical appliances and devices remotely without being hands-on?
+Can medical students learn to operate a range or medical appliances and devices remotely?
 How can we help physicians to produce and share diagnostic imaging with colleagues and patients online?
-Is it possible to create training programs for diagnostic or communication skills remotely using 360 videos?
+Is it possible to train diagnostic or communication skills remotely using 360 videos?

 1. Virtual tours of laboratories and treatment rooms

-Virtual labs and lab tours are one of the most popular and immediately useful application areas of interactive media in medical training and the healthcare industry.
-The virtual tour of SCC Radiography Lab by Phil Baucom is a great example of how a single image can include use instructions, in this case instructional videos, for each of the appliances in the room.
+Radiology Lab by Phil Baucom is a great example of how how a single image can include use instructions, in this case instructional videos, for each of the appliances in the room.
 The second example by Paul Driver is a virtual tour of an ambulance created for Emergency Medical Technicians (EMTs).

-2. Health, safety and PPE online training for health care workers and volunteers
+2. Health, safety and PPE training for health care workers and volunteers

 One of the everyday challenges at hospitals and care facilities is having enough resources for training employees and volunteers about health and safety matters, such as the use of Personal Protective Equipment.
 This example of a virtual walk through in a hospital including safety and PPE training information was created by Jenny Taylor.